• Skip to primary navigation

 Instructions

-• Finely mince the bacon if using, garlic, celery and shallot or onion, then sweat with some oil for a few minutes.
+• Finely mince the bacon if using, garlic, celery and shallot or onion, then sweat with the oil for a few minutes.

 • Add the wine and cook off, then add the lentils and some of their reserved cooking liquid and simmer for a bit until the vegetables are soft.
 The pan should stay juicy, so add a little extra liquid if you need.